-Is your driveway paved with gold?
-If you live in a big city, near an airport or even a football ground, it just may be.
+Is your driveway or garage paved with gold?
+If you live in a big city, near an airport or a train station, it just may be.

 Motoring MoneySaving Checklist